Sloff/vacation-days/README.md

-# vacation-days
+# Vacation Days
-This is a very simple repo that has JSON files with different countries vacation days
+This is a very simple repo that has JSON files with different country's vacation days